Prescribed burns

 Wabaseemoong Independent First Nation – Kenora District

-This spring hazard reduction burn removed dry grass fuels to enhance community safety.
-Trained community members worked with AFFES staff to ignite and monitor selected areas.
+This spring hazard reduction burn will remove dry grass fuels to enhance community safety.
+Trained community members will work with AFFES staff to ignite and monitor selected areas.
 Community involvement will continue through a partnership which will work towards a strategy of prevention, fuels awareness and fire safety.

-Wind conditions were evaluated prior to ignition to limit any smoke impacts to the community and residents.
+Wind conditions are evaluated prior to ignition to limit any smoke impacts to the community and residents.

 Accessibility